 - Origin: Colombia and Ethiopia

 - Bright acidity

 - Kosher certified

 This is one of the most popular Peet’s signature blends.
 It’s a blend of high-altitude beans from Colombian and those from the homeland of coffee, Ethiopia.
-The combo is carefully crafted to bring out bright acidity, mild and smooth body, with sweet notes and just enough character for any coffee lover.
+The combo is carefully crafted to bring out bright acidity, a mild and smooth body, sweet notes, and just enough character for any coffee lover.